 At SIU, mechanical engineering students have the opportunity for networking and resume building opportunities.

-The Engineering Student Council is the governing RSO for the College of Engineering.
+The Engineering Student Council is the governing RSO for the College of Engineering, Computing, Technology, and Mathematics.
 We serve as a representative council for the students as well as a conduit between the Dean’s Office, the College of Engineering, recognized student organizations, and individual engineering students.
 As an RSO, we strive to work for the betterment of the students and the student organizations within the College of Engineering.

 The mission of the ESC is to serve the student body through identifying and addressing student and RSO needs, connecting the College with the University, and providing information on lucrative career opportunities through job fairs and outreach programs.

 The competition challenges teams to build a vehicle for two riders that must be able to fold into a four-foot cube.
 The buggy is also raced around a three-quarter mile obstacle course built to simulate lunar terrain.